-Kathryn Shaughnessy is an Associate Professor in the University Libraries, and, as of June 1, 2021, has taken on administrative duties of Associate University Librarian for Teaching, Research and Scholarship.
+Kathryn Shaughnessy is an Associate Professor and Open Education Librarian in the University Libraries, and, as of June 1, 2021, has taken on administrative duties of Associate University Librarian for Teaching, Research and Scholarship.
 As the Open Education Librarian, Prof. Shaughnessy’s work focuses on the ethical dimensions of Information and Communication Technologies (ICT) access and ICT-literacy in education/library environments.
-Her current professional activities include raising awareness of the Open Ecology of Information, and facilitating adoption/adaption/creation of Open Scholarship resources across the university.
+Her current professional activities include raising awareness of the Open Ecology of Information, and facilitating the adoption/adaption/creation of Open Scholarship resources across the university.
 As co-PI of a National Archives/National Historical Publications and Records Commission grant-funded project "Family, Immigration, and History: Grade 10 Citizen Archivists in the Digital Age," Prof. Shaughnessy worked with NYC public school teachers to develop open curricula involving digital historical records.
 As a Senior Vincentian Center Fellow, Prof. Shaughnessy works with Vincentian Center for Church and Society in promotion of Catholic Social Justice literacy in academic and civil sectors, and serves as an expert for the Holy See Mission to the United Nations, covering agenda items dealing with ICTs, Development, Migration, Women, and Education.
 Her service to professional library organizations include serving on the regional chapter Executive Board of the Association of College & Research Libraries, Greater New York Metropolitan Area Chapter (ACRL/NY, 2009-present), currently as the co-convener of the OPEN Discussion Group.
 She also serves on the national Executive Board of the Catholic Library Association (2015-present), currently as President (2021-2023).

 Prof. Shaughnessy's research interests focus on information ethics and increased access to information/education through technology, including: Information Ethics, ICT literacy, Scholarly Communication, Open Pedagogy, Accessible Design, Social Justice in the Information Professions, and Gender dimensions of poverty/development research.